two sugar bugs

 To make the Irish Cream Buttercream:

-• With the paddle attachment on a stand mixer, or with a hand-held mixer, cream the butter for 2-3 minutes.
-Scrape up and down the sides of your bowl and add one cup of the powdered sugar.
-Mix on low speed until all the powdered sugar is incorporated.
+• With the paddle attachment on a stand mixer, or with a hand-held mixer, cream the butter (½ cup/113g) for 2-3 minutes.
+Scrape up and down the sides of your bowl and add one cup/120g of the confectioners' sugar.
+Mix on low speed until all the sugar is incorporated.
 Turn mixer up to medium high and beat for about 1 minute.
 Scrape up and down the sides of the bowl again.

-• Add the second cup of powdered sugar and 3 tablespoons of Irish Cream liquor.
+• Add the second cup of confectioners' sugar/120g and 3 tablespoons of Irish Cream liquor.
 Mix on low speed until thoroughly incorporated and then beat on medium high to high for about 2 minutes more, until buttercream is light and fluffy.
+Then spread the frosting over the cooled Irish cream brownies.

 Notes